Who is Scout?

 1981 Mackay Bar Corporation: Dude ranch manager and guide

-1970 – ongoing Carpenter/home builder/ tiny home builder & trainer
+1970 on, Carpenter/home builder/ tiny home builder & trainer

-1983-1993 Founder, designer and COO/CFO of an international multi million dollar business building custom timber frame homes.
+1983-1993 Co-founder, designer and COO/CFO of an international multi million dollar business building custom timber frame homes.

 1985 – 1993 Timber Framers Guild.
 Board member, Project manager, conference coordinator.